SI Investors Have Opportunity to Lead Silvergate Capital Corporation Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-16, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Silvergate Capital Corporation ("Silvergate" or the "Company") (NYSE: SI).
+BENSALEM, Pa., Dec.
+21, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Silvergate Capital Corporation ("Silvergate" or the "Company") (NYSE: SI).

 Class Period: November 9, 2021 – November 17, 2022